powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v3.9.03 Fix: Unknowingly deleted 1 charater on 1 line and broke Resume Autoplay with the last update.

 ###  v3.9.02 Fix: Option display in View Playlist with a valid http video link in the clipboard.